Slow down! Kids are back to school this week, and you could face big fines for driving unsafely

-With massive numbers of children in Washington returning to school this week, it’s time for drivers to slow down.
+With many children in Washington state returning to school this week, it’s time for drivers to slow down.

 Remember, no matter how late you are, you’ll be later if a cop stops you for a school-zone or bus-related violation — or if you hit a child.